-Our goal is to advance Photodynamic Therapy (PDT) as an adjuvant treatment for patients with non-small cell lung cancer (NSCLC) and other thoracic malignancies.
-With DigiLum™ controlled light dosimetry, thoracic surgeons will be able to activate a photosensitizer drug to precisely administer PDT to reduce disease spread and enhance antitumor immunity.
+Our goal is to advance Photodynamic Therapy (PDT) as a treatment for patients with non-small cell lung cancer (NSCLC) and other thoracic malignancies.
+With DigiLum™ controlled light dosimetry, thoracic surgeons can precisely and reliably activate a photosensitizer drug to administer PDT to reduce disease spread and enhance antitumor immunity.

 INTRAOPERATIVE ADJUVANT THERAPY

 Of new lung cancer cases, 84% are non-small cell lung cancer (NSCLC).
-Of these cases, an estimated 30% are surgical candidates in which tumor resection, which can be curative, is the primary standard of care treatment.
+Of these cases, approximately 30% are surgical candidates in which tumor resection, which can be curative, is the primary standard of care treatment.

 Tumor resection is often followed by adjuvant therapy in some stage IB to IIIA patients where there is a risk of local failure and disease recurrence.
-This can be the case with close margins in proximity to vascular structures, tumor invasion of the chest wall, or lymph node involvement that is difficult to completely remove.
-Current adjuvant therapies (chemotherapy and/or in combination with radiotherapy or immunotherapy) involve multiple side effects, acquired resistance and limited tolerance in many patients.
+This can be the case with close margins in proximity to vascular structures, tumor invasion of the chest wall, or lymph node involvement tin which microscopic disease is difficult to completely remove.
+Current adjuvant therapies typically involve toxicity and other side effects, acquired resistance and limited tolerance in many patients.